c2mon/c2mon/docs/src/user-guide/client-api/configuration.md

 # Configuration API

+Learn how to configure the different entities in C2MON

+---

 C2MON centrally manages the configuration of data acquisition (DAQ) processes.
 A DAQ receives its configuration from the server at startup, which has two main advantages: